collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 https://help.github.com/articles/pushing-to-a-remote
 Tags

-Clone- downloading an entire, initial copy of the repo
+Clone- downloading an entire, initial copy of the remote repo (using URL) to your local computer

 https://help.github.com/articles/fetching-a-remote
-git clone, git fetch, git merge, git pull
-These commands are very useful when interacting with a remote repository. clone and fetch download remote code from a repository's remote URL to your local computer, merge is used to merge different people's work together with yours, and pull is a combination of fetch and merge
+These commands are very useful when interacting with a remote repository. merge is used to merge different people's work together with yours
-When you run git clone, the following actions occur:
-A new folder called repo is made
-It is initialized as a Git repository
-A remote named origin is created, pointing to the URL you cloned from All of the repository's files and commits are downloaded there The default branch (usually called master) is checked out

 $ git clone https://github.com/USERNAME/REPOSITORY.git
 # Clones a repository to your computer